 The collections not on display

 The museum building is now closed for renovation.
-Meanwhile, our activities are continuing in other locations, including our temporary exhibition space at Konstakademien, the Royal Swedish Academy of Fine Arts, only a nice 10 minute walk from here.
+Meanwhile, our activities are continuing in other locations, including our temporary exhibition space at Kulturhuset Stadsteatern, a mere 10 - 15 minute walk from the original museum building.

 Paintings and sculpture